packfire-archived/packfire-framework/public/pack/model/readme.md

 ___

-The model folder contains all your AppModel implementations.
+The model folder contains all your model implementations.